-The Reinhardt University Main Campus in Waleska, GA, incorporates academic facilities, playing fields and residence halls with Lake Mullenix, a small spring-fed setting for relaxation and instruction; an arboretum, one of the finest and most varied collections of plants on the Eastern seaboard; and a historic preservation complex.
-Most of the campus's 540 acres remain in their natural state.
-The City of Waleska is located just 45 minutes northwest of downtown Atlanta and within easy driving distance of the metro area's many educational, cultural and recreational resources.
+The Reinhardt Main Campus in Waleska, Ga., incorporates academic facilities, playing fields and residence halls with Lake Mullenix, a small springfed setting for relaxation and instruction; an arboretum, one of the finest and most varied collections of plants on the Eastern seaboard; and a historic preservation complex.
+Most of the campus' 525 acres remain in their natural state.
+The city of Waleska is located just 45 minutes northwest of downtown Atlanta and with-in easy driving distance of the metro area's many educational, cultural and recreational resources.

-Graduate programs offered at the Waleska campus include The Master of Arts in Teaching in Early Childhood Education (MAT), the Master of Education in Early Childhood Education or in Special Education (M.Ed.), and the Master of Music (MM).
+Graduate programs offered at the Waleska campus include The Master of Arts in Teaching in Early Childhood Education (MAT) and the Master of Music (MM).